wootfish/eli.sohl.com/drafts/sybil-defense.md

 If you thought the last sections were heavy on original research... buckle up.

-I arrived at the following as part of my research for the Theseus DHT project, [which is currently on indefinite hiatus](TODO).
-I've been sitting on this result since 2018; I was waiting until Theseus DHT was further along before writing this up, but it's looking like that won't happen soon, so I guess I've waited long enough to share this.
+I arrived at the following as part of my research for the Theseus DHT project (which is currently on indefinite hiatus).
+I've been sitting on this result since 2018; I was waiting until that project was further along before writing this up, but it's looking like that won't happen soon, so I guess I've waited long enough.

 A couple years ago I did a fairly thorough literature review and was not able to find any prior art for the model I'm about to share.
 Now, I'm no academic, I don't happen to know any subject matter experts to consult with on this, and I haven't done any lit review since that survey a couple years ago; all that being said, to the best of my knowledge this is the first time the following model has been published.
 If you know of any prior art, please [send it my way](https://eli.sohl.com/contact).